 These gutters are most often shaped like the half round style gutters, but the major difference that sets them apart is the outward-facing bead.
 Whereas most gutters are made from some type of plastic or vinyl, European gutters are generally manufactured from copper and other materials designed to be weatherproof.

 You will not see wooden gutters very often.
 These were far more common in the past, before plastic was available.
-Now they are really only used in restorative efforts on old buildings, or an aluminium guttering style.
+Now they are really only used in restorative efforts on old buildings.